 Sweet corn varieties are categorized by their genotype.
 The most common types are normal/sugary (su), sugar enhanced (se), and supersweet/shrunken (sh2).
 Other newer varieties include sweet breeds, synergistic, sweet genes, or improved supersweets which have a combination of genes.

 Standard hybrid sweet corn is a mutant type of corn that differs from field or dent corn by a mutation at the sugary (su) locus.
-This type accumulates about 2x more sugar than field corn.
+This type accumulates about twice as much sugar than field corn.

 There are two distinct groups within the cultivars containing the "se" gene, which increases sugar levels above those found in "su" varieties.
 The "homozygous se" or se+ cultivars have higher sugar levels in 100% of their kernels.
-Cultivars containing the "heterozygous se" gene have higher sugar levels in 25% of their kernels; the other 75% contain the normal "su" gene with lower sugar levels.
-So "se+" cultivars are usually sweeter than "se" cultivars.
+Cultivars that are "heterozygous se" have higher sugar levels in 25% of their kernels; the other 75% contain the normal "su" gene with lower sugar levels.
+Thus, "se+" cultivars are usually sweeter than "se" cultivars.

 - Sugar conversion to starch is about the same rate as standard sweet corn.
 Refrigeration is essential to maintain quality.

 - Isolation not required, but desirable.
 Note directions on seed tag label.

 - Sugar content twice as high as standard sweet corn.

 - Slow sugar conversion to starch so quality will hold 7 to 10 days.
 Refrigeration suggested to extend quality.

 - Isolation is required from all other types of corn.
 Note directions on label.

 - Kernels can be somewhat tough or crunchy.